igorski/bitmappery/README.md

 * Dragging of masks on rotated/mirror content is kinda broken
 * Restoring of document with rotated layers (smaller than document size) restores at incorrect offset
 * Pasted selections should appear in center
-* Zoom should always be center based
-* Restoring documents containing rotated text is inaccurate
 * When resizing document, positioned layers do not scale their position correctly
 * Render service should use the tool-options-text debounce on first font load to ensure font is present on document load
 * Render service should measure total text bounding box upfront and scale resulting bitmap (can be done after render)